akrit13/Akrit_Calculator_project/README.md

 # Akrit_Calculator_project
-This is a Web development Project in which we I have to make Calculator.
+This is a Web development Project in which I made Calculator.